kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 This policy is only supported on Windows.

-On Windows, NUMA node assignment works differently from Linux.
-There is no mechanism to ensure that memory access only comes from a specific NUMA node, instead the Windows scheduler will select the most optimal NUMA node based on the CPU assignments and it is possible that Windows might use other nodes if required or deemed optimal.
-For this reason this policy is best effort.
+On Windows, NUMA node assignment works differently than Linux.
+There is no mechanism to ensure that Memory access only comes from a specific NUMA node.
+Instead the Windows scheduler will select the most optimal NUMA node based on the CPU(s) assignments.
+It is possible that Windows might use other NUMA nodes if deemed optimal by the Windows scheduler.

-The policy does track the amount of memory available and requested through the internal [NodeMap][2] to make a best effort at ensuring that memory enough memory is available on a NUMA node before making the hint to assign it to the NODE.
-This means that in most cases, this should function as expected.
+The policy does track the amount of memory available and requested through the internal [NodeMap][2].
+The memory manager will make a best effort at ensuring that enough memory is available on a NUMA node before making the assignment.
+This means that in most cases memory assignment should function as expected.

 ### Reserved memory flag